ikhsanrahman/palm-fruit-ann/Readme.md

 ## data processing
 * the data is captured by camera. then, the image will be converted to matrix and processed using python to adjusted with model (ANN) that gonna used.
-* after processed, resulted a constant that gonna used to predict the new data.
+* after processed, resulted a parameter value (constant) that gonna used to predict the new data.
 * the ouput is classification regarding ripe of unripe of palm fruit

 # Graph that obtained
 ![](readme/graph.jpeg)